-The saline inflows of November 2002 - March 2003 caused major changes to the hydrographic conditions in the deep basins between Arkona and the East Gotland Basin.
-Salinity in the Bornholm Basin and south-eastern Baltic Proper increased by about 2 psu.
+While the saline inflows of November 2002 - March 2003 caused major changes to the hydrographic conditions in the deep basins between Arkona and the East Gotland Basin, these appear to have been short lived.
+Hydrogen Sulphide has returned to the Bornholm Basin and southeastern Baltic Proper.